apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 Known Bugs / TODO
 =================

-* Haven't yet really run through the game often enough to have a feel for what might feel slow still.
 * Lost Loot machine opening/closing -- can't seem to get those to speed up.
 * The loot from some containers in the overworld (Crates, Pottery) get picked up immediately on spawn (so long as the player's in range) but the loot from